 There are good private schools in Zambia, but the country’s public schooling system is inadequate.
 The majority of expats living in Zambia send their children to an international school.
-There are a number of international schools in Lusaka for expats to choose from; these mostly follow the British or American curricula.
+There are a number of international schools in Lusaka for expats to choose from, most of which follow British or American curricula.

 What about healthcare in Zambia?

-Zambia’s public healthcare system is not up to the standards that most Western expats would be used to and should be avoided.
-There are some good private clinics in the main cities, but the majority of serious medical emergencies will see expats being evacuated to South Africa or another nearby country with far superior healthcare facilities.
+Zambia’s public healthcare system is not up to the standards that most Western expats would be used to and should be avoided if possible.
+There are some good private clinics in the main cities, but the majority of serious medical emergencies will see expats evacuated to South Africa or another nearby country with far superior healthcare facilities.